Girls walk to Soho, less than two miles down Grand St. Katya has the street map of Manhattan in her head.

 He demonstrates, she takes one and duplicates the dry fire, click, click, click, the cylinder rotates around.
 He turns to get another one from the case, Katya wipes her prints off the one she'd handled.

 "Now this is a semiauto, just so you know.
-See, it's not as fat, and it can take a bigger clip, more bullets.
+See, it's not as fat, and it can take a magazine, more bullets.
 You ready to buy, or you want to try one?
 Got a small range in back."

 Katya, "No, you have been most helpful.
 I want one and I'm kind of scared of them, need to think it over."